-This article broadly explains the difference between a shared hosting and dedicated hosting server.
+This article broadly explains the difference between shared hosting and dedicated hosting server.

 Are you still confused about which web hosting package to buy?

-We are all aware that hosting is a type of internet service which keeps websites available and accessible online via the World Wide Web.
+We are all aware that hosting is a type of internet service that keeps websites available and accessible online via the World Wide Web.

 All web hostings do the same purpose but are different in terms of resources, security, and controls.